 |Levenberg-Marquardt fitting algorithm||6.25x|

 Levenberg-Marquardt fitting (bottom) is used to retrieve the value for saturated pixels (top) by fitting a sum of Gaussian functions to the original data.
 GPU evaluation of the fitting function improves the performance of the fitting algorithm by a factor of 6.25 times.

 Deconvolution of a Hubble Space Telescope image (left) and the same image after GPULib is used to sharpen the quality (right).
 On a system with an NVIDIA Tesla C2070 and Intel® Xeon® CPU X5650 at 2.67GHz, GPULib computed the deconvolution in 0.317 seconds vs. 2.15 seconds for the standard IDL array.

 A comparison of the progress of a finite-difference time-domain (FDTD) simulation on CPU (left) and GPU (right) after the same amount of time visually demonstrates the GPU speed-up.
 The simulation launches an electromagnetic pulse with finite extent on the left and propagates it through the domain.

 This simulation launches an electromagnetic pulse with finite extent on the left and propagates it through the domain.
 The upper results are given by GPULib, a library for accelerating IDL using NVIDIA graphical processing units (GPU), while the lower results are provided by IDL on the CPU.

 Tech-X sells GPULib individual and quantity-discounted annual licenses from our Tech-X Online Store hosted by FastSpring.
 FastSpring is the leading secure ecommerce retailer for online software sales.

-For GPULib enterprise and institutional developer pricing, contact us for a quote.
+For GPULib high-volume Enterprise and Developer redistribution license pricing, contact us for a quote.